GenericMappingTools/gmt/doc/rst/source/pslib.rst

 display PostScript on a computer screen.
 Open source tools such as ghostscript can be used to convert PostScript into PDF or raster images (e.g., TIFF, JPEG) at a user-defined resolution (DPI).
-In particular, the GMT tool ps2raster is a front-end to ghostscript and pre-selects the optimal options for ghostscript that will render quality PDF and images.
+In particular, the GMT tool psconvert is a front-end to ghostscript and pre-selects the optimal options for ghostscript that will render quality PDF and images.